mrnguyener21/compound-interest-calculator/src/readme.md

 TO DO LIST
--connect what we choose(monthly, annualy, etc) to the formulas -check to see if the formulas are correct
+-connect what we choose(monthly, annualy, etc) to the formulas
+    - so when if i choose annual, options will have the value of 1
+    - create a state for compoundRate,
+-check to see if the formulas are correct
 -pass them to the chart
 -start creating the chart